-Even with all the amazing tools available online, great signage is still one of the best ways to build your sphere of influence.
-Think about it.
+Even with all the amazing tools available online, great real estate yard signs are still one of the best ways to build your sphere of influence and get more leads.
 They may never see your listings on Zillow or follow you on Twitter, but they HAVE TO drive by your real estate yard sign every day.
-If you have more than one listing in the neighborhood, they may see your name and the words “for sale” multiple times per day.
 Who do you think they’re going to call when they decide to sell or buy?

 Minimal, elegant, and the design highlights the agent, not the agency.
 Perfect!